-Check when heck when Requirement completed Five-year Strategic Business Plan (Appendix 1.2) Evidence that funds from the tax are incremental to existing sources of tourism funds ₫ Evidence of consultation and support, as applicable, from local governments Evidence of authority and request to impose the tax (e.g. Bylaw, resolution or letter requesting tax).
-I I Certificate of incorporation, copies of articles of incorporation, constitution, and bylaws (eligible entities only) Documentation of how the MRDT program, including revenue, will be administered (where applicable) Evidence of consultation with tourism industry stakeholders . 🗹 Accommodation Directory Form (Appendix 1.3) Accommodation Sector in Support of Municipal and Regional District Tax Form (Appendix 1.4) Image: section of the Confirmation of consultation with Destination British Columbia Image: section of the Third party Authorization Form (Appendix 1.5, where applicable) V Disclosure of Information Authorization Form (Appendix 1.6) Tourism Events Program Sponsorship Undertaking (3% applicants only) (Appendix 1.7) Affordable Housing Plan (Appendix 1.8, where applicable)
+Check when Requirement completed d Five-year Strategic Business Plan (Appendix 1.2) Evidence that funds from the tax are incremental to existing sources of tourism funds I Evidence of consultation and support, as applicable, from local governments V Evidence of authority and request to impose the tax (e.g. Bylaw, resolution or letter requesting tax). 덛 Certificate of incorporation, copies of articles of incorporation, constitution, and bylaws (eligible entities only) V Documentation of how the MRDT program, including revenue, will be administered (where applicable) Evidence of consultation with tourism industry stakeholders . [ Accommodation Directory Form (Appendix 1.3) Accommodation Sector in Support of Municipal and Regional District Tax Form (Appendix 1.4) Confirmation of consultation with Destination British Columbia Image: section of the content of the Third party Authorization Form (Appendix 1.5, where applicable) V Disclosure of Information Authorization Form (Appendix 1.6) Tourism Events Program Sponsorship Undertaking (3% applicants only) (Appendix 1.7) Affordable Housing Plan (Appendix 1.8, where applicable)